akvo/akvo-product-design/FLOW/Features/111-FilteredListsToDevices/FunctionalDesign.md

 ### Initial features
 The initial list of functionalities that this feature will contain:
 - *Data points to assing*.
 Enable to select not only the survey and form but also one or multiple data points to assign.
-- *Allow filtering of the data points.* In order to creat specific lists the user can define his selection based on a filter, which represents a property/question from the registration form, or the time spam of last updates
+- *Allow filtering of the data points.* In order to creat specific lists the user can define his selection based on a filter, which represents:
+    - a property/answer to a question from the registration form,
+    - the time spam of last updates,
+    - the user who registered the data point
+    - the combination of the above
 - *History of filtered assignemnts.* Show in a list which data points where assigned to whom and based on what criteria was this list created

 **Limitation**